ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/doserver.md

 ![Putty in Windows Start Menu](images/digital_ocean_droplet_ssh_key_name_and_add.png)

-Then you should see the new SSH Key in the [Add your SSH Keys?] region of the new droplets page.
+Then you should see the new SSH Key in the [Add your SSH Keys] region of the new droplets page.
 Make sure that the radio box for the SSH key we just added is checked.

-A problem I had when I set up my first _droplet_ was that I did not have the SSH Key was radio button selected.
+ > A problem I had when I set up my first _droplet_ was that I did not have the SSH Key was radio button selected.
 Therefore, when the server was created, no SSH keys were installed.

 It is _way easier_ to insert SSH keys into the server when the server is created.
 It is _way harder_ to add an SSH keys after the server is created.